 Chaoyang's Approach to Hunan

 Beijing's relationship with Hunanese cooking has never been simple.
 The cuisine arrived in the capital as workers and entrepreneurs moved north, and its early reputation was built on heat, directness, and a certain refusal to compromise.
 The city's better Hunanese kitchens have since moved on from that founding image, building more sophisticated menus without abandoning the sourcing precision and chilli-forward intensity that define the tradition.
 In Love, positioned near Gongti East Road in the Chaoyang district, belongs to this more considered cohort.
-It holds a Michelin one star from the 2024 guide, placing it in the same recognition tier as French Contemporary address Jing at the ¥¥¥ price point, and it has found an audience that returns not out of novelty but out of habit.
+It holds MICHELIN Guide-listed in the 2024 guide and sits at the ¥¥¥ price point.

 What the Room Signals Before the Food Arrives